crytic/cloudexec/README.md

-# CloudFuzz
+# CloudExec

-CloudFuzz is a command-line tool for easily running cloud-based fuzzing jobs on DigitalOcean.
-Start, manage and pull the results of fuzzing jobs from your terminal.
+CloudExec is a command-line tool for easily running cloud-based jobs on DigitalOcean.
+Start, manage and pull the results of jobs from your terminal.

 ## Getting Started